 The TfL STARS accreditation scheme inspires young Londoners to think differently about travel and its impact on their health, well-being and the environment.
 Each year STARS schools replace 13 million miles’ worth of car journeys with walking, cycling and scooting.

 We currently hold the GOLD STARS AWARD, and are one of only a handful of primary schools in the borough to do so.
 We support numerous initiatives to increase road awareness, promote safety and encourage active travel.
-In order to retain our Gold Award next year, we need to reduce our car usage from 19% to 13% - this will take some hard work, but we are confident that we can meet this target!

 The Values Education Quality Mark is an international validation of a school’s commitment to Values Education through this unique Values Education logo.
 The quality mark: